humbertogontijo/python-roborock/docs/source/usage.rst

 List devices
 ------------

+This will list all devices associated with the account:

 .. code-block:: console

    (.venv) $ roborock list_devices

-This will list all devices associated with the account:

-MyRobot: 7kI9d66UoPXd6sd9gfd75W
+   Known devices MyRobot: 7kI9d66UoPXd6sd9gfd75W

 The deviceId 7kI9d66UoPXd6sd9gfd75W can be used to run commands on the device.